When you walk a mile in a family caregiver’s shoes, you gain valuable insight.

-Janet McLean, Education and Engagement Lead
+Janet McLean, Evaluation and Quality Improvement Lead

 After 15 years in health care, Janet’s thrilled to be working with FCBC.
 Having been a caregiver herself, she appreciates the privilege and pressure the role presents.
 With the increasing emphasis on aging in place, it is more critical than ever that families and caregivers have access to programming and services that will build and support the capacity they require to meet the challenge.

 Kate is an educator, facilitator and coach specializing in learning design, training and curriculum development.
 She is enthusiastic and passionate about education, creating learning content and experiences that make it easy and accessible for learners to build new skills and absorb new information.
 Kate applies her training in mindfulness and yoga, alongside her deep experience in curriculum and learning design, collaborating with subject experts to build meaningful learning opportunities, content and activities.
 She is able to bring material to life, allowing learners to make meaningful connections and integration to their personal and professional lives.
 She has worked with public schools, higher education institutions, non-profit, entrepreneurial and corporate clients to develop and deliver specialised curriculum and programs.
 Kate has designed and facilitated courses, workshops and sessions, both in person and online, internationally and locally.
 Kate completed her Bachelor of Arts from Wilfrid Laurier, Bachelor of Education from Nipissing University and her Master of Education from Murdoch University.